Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 <br>`"∵" = 100 = [[[]][]]`
 <br>`";" = 101 = [[][][]]`
 <br>so every 2ⁿᵈ śiṣya can be further optimised; unless it's just jñānam, but trimūrti is optimal for jñānam

+balanced binary is better than null terminators, fixed width, and ETC